David-S15/Sera-Growth-Analysis/README.md

  ## Data Modelling and Visualisation

-The data was modeled in Excel using helper sheets to aggregate metrics like revenue, subscriber counts, and transaction statuses.
-Pivot Tables summarized payment spreads, while formulas (e.g., COUNTIFS, UNIQUE) calculated user activity.
-Visualizations include line charts for revenue and subscriber trends, a map for payment locations, and column charts for transaction-subscription analysis, all presented in an interactive dashboard with filters for user exploration.
-The dashboard is available here:
+Excel was used to model the data, combining formulas like SUMIFS, COUNTIFS, and UNIQUE to generate key metrics (revenue, user activity, transaction volume).
+Visual elements included:

+- Line charts for revenue and subscriber growth.
+-Comparison charts by payment method and transaction status.

 ![Data Modelling and Visualisation](https://github.com/David-S15/Sera-Growth-Analysis/blob/main/Sales_data.csv.xlsx)

 ### Dashboard
-a quick view of the Dashboard
+A quick look at the dashboard
 ![Dashboard](https://github.com/David-S15/Sera-Growth-Analysis/blob/main/Dashboard.png)

-## Growth Analysis and recomendation

 ## Conclusion

-Higher transaction counts correlate with increased subscription rates, suggesting targeted engagement for active users.
+Higher transaction counts correlate with increased subscription rates, highlighting the value of encouraging regular user engagement.
+These insights can help drive targeted strategies for customer retention and growth.